A minimum of 30 units of course work is required to complete the program. Three plans of study are available:

 - Physics 598 Thesis 1-6 units, two semesters minimum

 - Physics 597 Project 1-3 units, two semesters minimum

-The remaining 12 units (Plan A) or 6-11 units (Plan B or C) can be chosen from any of our 400- or 500-level physics elective course offering, but excluding Physics 410, 455, 495, 496, 499, and courses or their equivalents used to satisfy undergraduate degree requirements.
+The remaining units can be chosen from any of our 400- or 500-level physics course offerings, excluding courses (or their equivalents) used to satisfy undergraduate degree requirements.
 In cases where the research objectives or career goals are interdisciplinary in another science, 400- and 500-level courses outside of physics may be chosen, e.g. in mathematics and engineering, or in teacher preparation.